Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 This contrasts with interaction, which DOES attribute a causal role to the variables involved.

 ## 4.3 Why should we care about effect modification:
-1) if we find V is an effect modifier within the sample, we need to know the make up of V in the population for it to be useful.
-For example, the average causal effect in the population was harmful in women but beneficial in men (and the proportion of women and men were the same such that they cancel out) This would be different had we conducted our study where theres more women.
-That is the average causal effect in the population depends on the distribution of individual causal effects in the population.
-In reality, its really the average causal effect of treatment A on outcome Y in a population with a particualr mix of causal effect modifiers.
+1) If we found V is indeed an effect modifier from our study, we need to know the make up of V in the population for the findings of the study to be useful.
+For example, the average causal effect in the population was harmful in women but beneficial in men (and the proportion of women and men were the same such that they cancel out).
+Our conclusion would be different had we conducted our study where theres more women.
+That is the average causal effect in the population depends on the distribution of other effect modifiers in the population.
+In reality, our discussion thus far is really: the average causal effect of treatment A on outcome Y in a population **with a particular mix** of causal effect modifiers.
-2) the extrapoliation of causal effects computed in one population to a second population is referred to as transportability of causal inferences across population.
+2) The extrapolation of causal effects computed in one population to a second population is referred to as transportability of causal inferences across population.
 Again the finding from one population might not translate to another population with a different distribution of effect modifiers.

 In fact we are making a huge assumption that there all effect modifiers (including those unknown or unmeasured) are the same between the 2 populations. these unmeasured effect modifiers are not variables needed to achieve exchangeability, but just risk factors for the outcome. in general the transportabiltiy of effects across population is a more difficult problem than the identification of causal effects in a single population.
 It is an unverifiable assumption.